-Dairy & Beef: All heifers and cows shall have been previously dehorned.
-Removal of animals because of horns will be at the discretion of the Livestock Pavilion Committee and the veterinarian.
+Dairy & Beef: All heifers & cows shall have been previously dehorned.
+Removal of animals because of horns will be at the discretion of the Livestock Pavilion Committee & the veterinarian.
 Animals must be checked by the committee prior to being unloaded.
 Animals with signs of infection/disease need a written exam from their veterinarian within 10 days prior to the start of the fair.

 Horses: The original negative report for a test for equine infectious anemia (Coggins test) conducted within the calendar year must be uploaded on Fair Entry at time of registration.
-Vaccination certificates or proof of vaccination must be uploaded on Fair Entry no later than July 1st.

-Dogs: All dogs shall have current vaccinations for rabies, distemper, hepatitis, and leptospirosis.
+Dogs: All dogs shall have current vaccinations for rabies, distemper, hepatitis, & leptospirosis.
 Dog vaccination records need to be shown at sign up for dog obedience training.
 A copy must be uploaded on Fair Entry by July 1st.

-Cats: All cats shall have current vaccinations for rabies and panleukopenia (distemper) before July 1^{st.} Kittens under 6 months of age at fair time do not require the rabies shot.
+Cats: All cats shall have current vaccinations for rabies & panleukopenia (distemper) before July 1st.
+Kittens under 6 months of age at fair time do not require the rabies shot.
 Vaccination certificates shall be uploaded on Fair Entry by July 1st.

 Poultry: All poultry (except waterfowl) over 4 months of age must have negative test results of a pullorum-typhoid test conducted within 90 days of the fair (see state health rule).
-Proof may also be in the form of a hatchery certificate (form 3) with the owner's name and type of poultry listed.
+Proof may also be in the form of a hatchery certificate (form 3) with the owner's name & type of poultry listed.
 Exhibitors are responsible for having this testing done.
 Poultry older than 4 months of age without this negative test result will be sent home.
 Pullorum-typhoid certificates shall be uploaded on Fair Entry by July 1st.